-We hereby request to exercise the Equity Transfer Option under the Option Agreement and we/[name of company/individual] designated by us will acquire the []% of the equity interest you hold in the Company (the "Proposed Acquired Equity").
-Upon your receipt of this notice, you shall immediately transfer all the Proposed Acquired Equity to us/[name of designated company/individual] pursuant to the provisions of the Option Agreement.
+We hereby request to exercise the Equity Transfer Option under the Option Agreement and we/[name of company/individual] designated by us will acquire the [ ]% of the equity interest you hold in the Company (the "Proposed Acquired Equity").
+Upon your receipt of this notice, you shall immediately transfer

+all the Proposed Acquired Equity to us/[name of designated company/individual] pursuant to the provisions of the Option Agreement.

 Regards,

 Shanghai Yi Yue Information Technology Co.
 Ltd.

 (Seal)

 Authorized representative:

 Date:

 15

+Annex 3:

+Form of E xercise Notice

 To: Shanghai Yi Xin E-Commerce Co., Ltd.

-WHEREAS, we, Yinyu HE, Weijie MA and you entered into an Exclusive Call Option Agreement (the "Option Agreement") on [], [] and reached an agreement that you shall transfer your assets to us or any third party designated by us at our request to the extent permitted by the PRC laws and regulations.
+WHEREAS, we, Yinyu HE, Weijie MA and you entered into an Exclusive Ca agreement that you shall transfer your assets to us or any third party designate all Option Agreement (the " Option Agreement ") on [ ], [ ] and reached an ed by us at our request to the extent permitted by the PRC laws and regulations.

+Therefore, we hereby give this notice to you as follows:

-We hereby require to exercise the Asset Purchase Option under the Option Agreement and we/[name of company/individual] designated by us will acquire the assets owned by you as stated in a separate list (the "Proposed Acquired Assets").
-Upon your receipt of this notice, you shall immediately transfer all the Proposed Acquired Assets to us/[name of designated company/individual] pursuant to the provisions of the Option Agreement.
+We hereby require to exercise the Asset Purchase Option under the Option Agassets owned by you as stated in a separate list (the " Proposed Acquired Asset Proposed Acquired Assets to us/[name of designated company/individual] pu

-1

 Regards,

 Shanghai Yi Yue Information Technology Co.
 Ltd.

 (Seal)

 Authorized representative:

 Date:

 16